Affiliate links on SoundGuys may earn us a commission. Learn more.

-Essentially, there are two main categories of loudspeaker which dictate the size of the cabinet.
+Essentially, there are two main categories of loudspeakers which dictate the size of the cabinet.
 The size difference is fairly self-evident.
 In a world with increasingly small tech (except maybe phablets) it might seem odd or even indulgent to consider tall, floor-standing speakers.
-However, the other type, typically referred to as bookshelf speakers, are usually designed to sit on dedicated stands.
+However, the other type, typically referred to as bookshelf speakers, usually sit on dedicated stands.
 Bookshelf speakers don’t necessarily belong on shelves.
 Keeping your speakers on the same shelf as your turntable tends to create more vibration that feeds back from the speakers into the turntable, and then back out the speakers in the form of resonant noise.

-Floor-standing speakers generally offer the advantage of improved bass and they’re self-contained, requiring no extra stands.
+Floor-standing speakers generally offer the advantage of improved bass, and they’re self-contained, requiring no extra stands.
 They’re quite large, which is the obvious disadvantage (or advantage depending on your priorities), and more expensive.
 As a result, most people go with bookshelf speakers and live with the reduced bass or overall output level.
 Check out the notable mentions section if you really want floor-standing speakers for your turntable.

 Another consideration is the difference between active-powered and passive (unpowered) speakers.
 The easiest way to tell which is which: check if it plugs into the wall.
 Active speakers arrive self-powered with a power cord.
-They do not require an external amplifier to push the signal at a useable volume, which passive speakers will need.
+These do not require an external amplifier to push the signal at a usable volume, which passive speakers will need.
 With passive speakers, you can match whatever amplifier you want, further customizing your experience.
 You may already own an amplifier, especially if you have a home theater, in which case it’s not uncommon to use that amplifier with turntable speakers for your record collection.

 Types of connections on turntable speakers

 Make sure that your particular setup is compatible with the speakers you purchase.
 Passive speakers connect to your turntable via speaker wires from the amplifier’s output.
-If you have active-powered speakers the RCA cables will connect to the turntable (with built-in preamp), or standalone preamp.
+If you have active-powered speakers the cables will connect to the turntable (with built-in preamp), or standalone preamp.

-While some newer turntables like the Audio-Technica AT-LP120XUSB have Bluetooth capability, you can’t really harness that without Bluetooth speakers, like the budget-friendly Edifier R1280DB or most Kanto speakers.
+While some newer turntables like the Audio-Technica AT-LP120XUSB have Bluetooth capability, you can’t harness that without Bluetooth speakers, like the budget-friendly Edifier R1280DB or most Kanto speakers.
 Some active speakers like the Kanto SYD, YU, and TUK series provide grounding for your turntable, eliminating the need for a preamp (although they can work with one as well).
 Meanwhile, the excellent sounding ELAC Debut 2.0 B6.2 supplies a pretty minimal speaker connection only, leaving the frills to the other components of your system.

 A lack of connections does not indicate that one model is of worse quality than another, but it can limit or direct how you set up your turntable system.
 Take stock of what you already own to see what else you need in a speaker.

 In a word, nope.
 Don’t run away yet!
 Vinyl sounds different than digital, not better.
 To many people, vinyl sounds better than overly compressed digital music.
-Around the time that producers switched to digital, they also began cranking their dynamic compressors in an effort to kill dynamic range.
+Around the time that producers switched to digital, they also began cranking their dynamic compressors to kill dynamic range.
 It turns out, however, that listeners tend to prefer their quiet sounds to be quieter than their loud sounds.
 In the early days of digital recording up until about 15 years ago, there were a lot of digital recordings that were either mixed and mastered badly (read: too loudly), or recorded using relatively rudimentary analog-to-digital audio converters.